An Exponential Time 2-Approximation Algorithm for Bandwidth

-We say that a bucket is {\em empty} in $\BBB$ if no vertices have been assigned to it. \newenvironment{proofidea}{{ \it Proof Outline.}}{ { } } \begin{proposition} Let $G$ be a graph on $n$ vertices and $\mathcal{C}$ be a capacity vector of size $n$ and length $k$, where $k$ is an integer constant.
-Let $\mathcal{B}=\mathcal{B}(G')$ be a partial $\CCC$-bucket arrangement of some induced subgraph $G'$ of $G$ such that in $\BBB$ some buckets are full, some pairs of consecutive buckets are jointly full, and all other buckets are empty.
-If in $\BBB$ no $3$ consecutive buckets are empty, then it can be decided if $\mathcal{B}$ can be extended to a $\mathcal{C}$-bucket arrangement in polynomial time. \end{proposition} \begin{proofidea} Let $G=(V,E)$ and $G'=(V',E')$.
-Let $r$ be the number of connected components of $G \setminus V'$ (the graph induced on $V \setminus V'$), and let $V_l$ represent the set of vertices in the $l$th connected component of $G \setminus V'$.
+We say that a bucket is {\em empty} in $\BBB$ if no vertex has been assigned to it nor to the union of this bucket and a neighboring bucket. \newenvironment{proofidea}{{ \it Proof Outline.}}{ { } } \begin{proposition} Let $G$ be a graph on $n$ vertices and $\mathcal{C}$ be a capacity vector of size $n$ and length $k$, where $k$ is an integer constant.
+Let $\mathcal{B}$ be a partial $\CCC$-bucket arrangement of some induced subgraph $G'$ of $G$ such that in $\BBB$ some buckets are full, some pairs of consecutive buckets are jointly full, and all other buckets are empty.
+If in $\BBB$ no $3$ consecutive buckets are empty, then it can be decided if $\mathcal{B}$ can be extended to a $\mathcal{C}$-bucket arrangement in polynomial time. \end{proposition} \begin{proof} Let $G=(V,E)$ and $G'=(V',E')$.
+Let $r'$ be the number of connected components of $G \setminus V'$ (the graph induced by $V \setminus V'$), and let $V_{\ell}'$ represent the set of vertices in the $\ell$th connected component of $G \setminus V'$.